Engineered wood: Mechanical fasteners

 Some engineered wood products, such as DLT, NLT, and some brands of CLT, can be assembled without the use of adhesives using mechanical fasteners or joinery.
 These can range from profiled interlocking jointed boards, proprietary metal fixings, nails or timber dowels.

 Building codes and standards

 Throughout the years mass timber was used in buildings, codes were added to and adopted by the International Building Code (IBC) to create standards for them for the proper use and handling.
 For example, in 2015, CLT was incorporated into the IBC.
 The 2021 IBC is the latest issue of building codes, and has added three new codes regarding construction with timber material.
 The new three construction types go as follows, IV-A, IV-B, and IV-C, and they allow mass timber to be used in buildings up to 18, 12, and nine stories respectively.

-The following standards are related to engineered wood products:
+The following technical performance standards are related to engineered wood products: